RConsortium/S7/tests/testthat/_snaps/class.md

     Code
       new_class("test", parent = new_union("character"))
     Error <simpleError>
-      `parent` must be an R7 class, S3 class, or base type, not a class union.
+      `parent` must be an R7 class, S3 class, or base type, not an R7 union.